-Archaeological and linguistic evidence suggests that Samoa, Fiji and Tonga may be the original homelands of the Polynesians.
-It was from these islands that, some 2,000 years ago, Polynesians settled the rest of the South Pacific, eventually reaching New Zealand.
+Archaeological and linguistic evidence suggests that Samoa, Fiji and Tonga were the early homelands of the Polynesians.
+It was from these islands that, beginning some 1,000 years ago, Polynesians settled the rest of the South Pacific, eventually reaching New Zealand.

 Contact with outsiders

 Over the centuries Samoans exchanged news, trade and marriage partners with neighbouring Pacific peoples (mainly Fijians and Tongans).
 The first European to sight the islands was a Dutchman, Jacob Roggeveen, in 1722.
 Later, the French explorer Louis Antoine de Bougainville called Samoa’s islands ‘the Navigator Islands’.

 In 1830 the Reverend John Williams landed in Savai‘i, bringing the Christian gospel.
 This was the beginning of the change from the ‘time of darkness’ to the ‘time of light’, as most of the population converted to Congregationalism.
 A ‘Samoanised’ form of Christianity now exists in the EFKS (Ekalesia Fa‘apotopotoga Kerisiano o Samoa), also known as the Congregational Christian Church of Samoa, or CCCS.
 This form of Christianity is also found in the Samoan components of the Pacific Islanders’ Presbyterian Church.
 For many Samoans, Christianity and fa‘asamoa (Samoan culture) are inextricably interwoven.